xperseguers/theodia/Documentation/Configuration/Index.rst

 - Open Site Management > Sites
 - Find the site you want to configure and click the pencil icon to edit it
-- Go to the "theodia" tab
+- Go to the "THEODIA" tab
 - Add a "record" for each calendar you want to use in this site.

 .. image:: Images/configuration.png